edfcbz/task-api-rest-spring-360agency-test/README.md

 # This repository has a RESTFul API for Dealer and Listing entities

-This project implements the use of a RESTFull API for Dealer and his/her Listing, inclusing supports the Controller Class for a complete and customized CRUD operations
+This project implements the use, test and log functionalities of the RESTFull API for Dealer and Listing entities, with supports for basic and customized CRUD operations.
+With different sections, this document define all details of project and how use it.
+If you have any question about topics below, let me know by email informed in boton of this document.
+Thank you !

 ## ⚙️ Main Technologies
 * 1 - **String** Boot, Security and Data